TheSethRose/X-Pilot/docs/tweepy-v2-api-overview.md

 - Most read operations: 500-1500 requests per 15-minute window
 - Most write operations: 25-50 requests per 15-minute window
 - Search endpoints: 60-450 requests per 15-minute window
-- Some endpoints (like search_all_tweets) are limited to 1 request per second
+- Some endpoints (like search_all_posts) are limited to 1 request per second

 When you exceed a rate limit, the API returns a 429 error.
 Tweepy will raise a `TooManyRequests` exception.